Simeon Rice

 Simeon James Rice (/ˈsɪmiən/ SIM-ee-ən; born February 24, 1974) is an American former professional football player who was a defensive end in the National Football League (NFL).
-He played college football for the Illinois Fighting Illini and was selected by the Arizona Cardinals third overall in the 1996 NFL draft.
+He played college football for the Illinois Fighting Illini, and is the all-time sack leader in the Big Ten Conference.
+Rice was selected by the Arizona Cardinals third overall in the 1996 NFL draft.

 In his 12-year NFL career, Rice recorded 122 sacks, forced 25 fumbles, recovered 8, and intercepted 5 passes.
-His sacks rank 21st all-time in NFL.
+His official sack count ranks 23rd all-time in the NFL.
 In his first eight out of 10 seasons in the NFL, Rice recorded at least 10 sacks and in three of those seasons he recorded at least 15 sacks.
 He earned three Pro Bowl selections and earned a Super Bowl ring with the Tampa Bay Buccaneers in Super Bowl XXXVII, beating the Oakland Raiders.
 He has also played for the Denver Broncos, Indianapolis Colts, and New York Sentinels.